From Decidability to Undecidability by Considering Regular Sets of Instances: Machine Languages

-The Machine Language for NP, in short $L_{\text{NP}}$ is defined analogously demanding that $x$ is accepted in $n$ steps, while the Machine Language for PSPACE, in short $L_{\text{PSPACE}}$ demands $x$ to be accepted in $n$ space.
-With similar arguments $L_{\text{NP}}$ is complete for NP and $L_{\text{PSPACE}}$ is complete for PSPACE.
+The Machine Language for \NP, in short $L_{\text{NP}}$ is defined analogously demanding that $x$ is accepted in $n$ steps, while the Machine Language for \PSPACE, in short $L_{\text{PSPACE}}$ demands $x$ to be accepted in $n$ space.
+With similar arguments $L_{\text{NP}}$ is complete for \NP\ and $L_{\text{PSPACE}}$ is complete for \PSPACE.